MRichard333/Encryped-Notetask-MRichard333/README.md

 ## About

-Made with ❤️ by [MRichard333](https://MRichard333.com) — supporting non-profit organizations through open-source software.
+Made with ❤️ by [MRichard333](https://MRichard333.com) — A non-profit organizations about Cybersecurity and Fraud-Prevention.
 Proudly developed in Canada.

 © 2025 MRichard333